christopherBelter/textmining/README.md

 or specify a document by it's PMID.

-    tDocs$`26767207`
+    tDocs$`28277248`

 Finally, we can also create a list of terms that appear most frequently in the entire document set and actually get the number of times each term appears in all documents.
 You could probably use the base colSums() function, but I happen to use the col_sums() function from the slam package instead.
 Here, we'll create a list of all terms that appear in the dtm, sort them by occurrence frequency, and then print out the top 50.

     theTerms <- col_sums(dtm)
     theTerms <- sort(theTerms)
     tail(theTerms, 50)

+This term list counts the total number of appearances of each term in all documents, so terms that appear multiple times in a single document are counted each time they appear.
+If, instead, you want to count terms by the number of documents in which they appear, do the following.

+    theTerms2 <- col_sums(dtm > 0)
+    theTerms2 <- sort(theTerms2)
+    tail(theTerms2, 50)

+Essentially, by passing a comparison (dtm > 0) to the col_sums() function, you temporarily transform the dtm into a TRUE/FALSE matrix and, since in R TRUE has a numeric value of 1 and FALSE has a value of 0, when you add up the columns in that T/F matrix you add up the number of documents in which each term occurs.

 Another common task in text mining is to find associations between terms.
 That is, we can generate a list of terms that frequently co-occur with a specified term or set of terms.
 The function in tm is findAssocs().
-In this example, we'll find term associations with the terms 'cag' (actually the genetic marker for Huntington's disease), 'protein', and 'gene' with a correlation of 0.2 or higher.
+In this example, we'll find term associations with the terms 'microcephaly' and 'mosquito' with a correlation greater than 0.2.

-    assoc1 <- findAssocs(dtm, "cag", 0.2)
+    assoc1 <- findAssocs(dtm, "microcephali", 0.2)
     assoc1
-    assoc2 <- findAssocs(dtm, "protein", 0.2)
+    assoc2 <- findAssocs(dtm, "mosquito", 0.2)
     assoc2

+We can also create a list of associated terms for a list of terms using R's c() function.
+In this example, we'll look for terms associated with either 'dengue' or 'flavivirus', other emerging tropical diseases frequently discussed along with Zika.

-    assoc3 <- findAssocs(dtm, "gene", 0.2)
+    assoc3 <- findAssocs(dtm, c("htt", "huntingtin"), 0.2)
     assoc3

-We can also create a list of associated terms for a list of terms using R's c() function.
-In this example, we'll look for terms associated with either 'htt' or 'huntingtin', which are variant ways of referring to the specific gene associated with Huntington's Disease.

-    assoc4 <- findAssocs(dtm, c("htt", "huntingtin"), 0.2)
-    assoc4

 ### Cluster documents by topic

 Another common task in text mining is to group similar documents into topics.
 There are lots of ways to do this, but in this example I'll use Latent Dirichlet Analysis, also referred to as LDA or topic modeling.
 Essentially, LDA works by first creating a set of term vocabularies (based on term co-occurrences in documents) for each of a prespecified number of topics, and then using those vocabularies to assign a probability that each document belongs to each topic.
 These probabilities allow documents to be assigned to multiple topics, which we'll do a bit later on.

 The first step is to load the package and to set the seed for the LDA algorithm.
 The seed is a list of document numbers that the algorithm will use to start it's sampling process.
-The seed should be different for each document set, so either choose 5 random numbers that are all less than the total number of documents in your data set, or, as I show in the code, use the sample() function to have R choose 5 random numbers for you.
+The seed should be different for each document set, so choose 5 random numbers that are all less than the total number of documents in your data set.
+Completely unscientifically, I've found that if you choose 5 numbers that are relatively evenly spaced across the number of documents in your dtm, the clustering seems to work better.
+So, since we have around 1000 documents in this particular dtm, I'll choose numbers that are (1000 / 5) around 200 apart.

     library(topicmodels)
-    sample(1504, 5)
-    seed <- list(1219, 567, 465, 137, 874)
+    seed <- list(106, 375, 519, 781, 944)

 With that done, we can now run the actual algorithm.
-Be careful with this step, because depending on your computer and the number of documents you have, it can take anywhere from 5 minutes to 48 hours to run.
+Be careful with this step, because depending on your computer, the number of topics you select, and the number of documents you have, it can take anywhere from 5 minutes to 48 hours to run.

     ldaOut <- LDA(dtm, 10, method = "Gibbs", control = list(nstart = 5, seed = seed, best = TRUE, burnin = 4000, iter = 2000, thin = 500))